kamil220/ELK-BLEDOM-CONTROL/README.md

 # ELK-BLEDOM LED Controller

 A set of tools for controlling ELK-BLEDOM LED strips via Bluetooth.
-These scripts allow you to turn on/off LEDs and control their colors.
+These scripts allow you to turn on/off LEDs, control their colors, and create various lighting effects.

 ## Problem & Solution